 “Oh yeah, that looks tricky.
 Here—let me show you how to do it,” I offered.

-After all, kids need critical thinking skills to succeed.
-It’s not enough to memorize or have your path laid out in front of you.
-They need to be able to think on their feet, in a creative and effective way.
+After all, they need critical thinking skills to succeed.
+It’s not enough to memorize lessons or have their path laid out in front of them.

-So, how can we raise critical thinkers, the kinds of kids who can problem solve and make a difference?
-These two ways can help you do just that:
+So, how can we raise a critical thinker who can solve problems and make a difference in the world?
+These tips can help you do just that:

-1. Allow your child to come up with her own solutions
+Allow your child to come up with solutions

-I tried it recently when my three-year-old twins were fighting.
-One of them had approached me complaining about his brother.
+I tried this approach when my twins were fighting.
+One of them approached me complaining about his brother.

 Me: “How is he bothering you?”